buffermet/epoxy/README.md

 ![screenshot from 2018-12-23 18-58-11](https://user-images.githubusercontent.com/29265684/50382162-ed984400-06e4-11e9-813d-b0a4c8b64a16.png)

-If you want to turn a single file into a data URL, set the recursion to 0 and epoxy will generate a data URL for the specified file.
+If you want to turn a single file into a data URL, set the recursion to 0 and epoxy will generate a data URL for the `-source` file contents.

 ```
 $ epoxy -source twitter-index.html -recurse 0